emilekoffi/Melocoton/README.md

 As a reminder, th eompagny is highly interested in products whith at least 3.5 stats.
 Also a minimum of 1,000 reviews is required for a rating to be considered significant.

-How many lines do we have including these paramaters.
+How many product do I have including these paramaters.
 ```sql
 SELECT
 DISTINCT asin